ShazFr/shazfr.github.io/content/projects/ControlNt/index.md

 showWords: false
 showTaxonomies: true
 summary: A Top Down Shooter
-tags: ["Personal Project", "Gamedev"]
+tags: ["Gamedev"]
 ---

 ### Development
 - Controlnt is a top down shooter where you are not in control of your movement
 - It was made in 2 days for the GMTK gamejam 2020
-- It was a solo project I did the programming, art and the Music for this project
+- Solo project, I did the programming, art and the Music for this project
 - Programming was done in C#, Game Engine used was Unity
 - Music was made in FLStudio
-- It is a Downloadable game for Windows PC as well a browser game:
+- Downloadable game for Windows PC as well a browser game:
 - <iframe frameborder="0" class = "flex flex-col max-w-full mt-0 prose dark:prose-invert lg:flex-row" src="https://itch.io/embed/697356?dark=true"width="552" height="167" ><a href="https://theawesomeshaz.itch.io/control-nt">CONTROL'NT by TheAwesomeShaz</a></iframe>

 ### Gameplay